Xinji-Jinxi/BossKillTracker/README.md

 # In-Game Commands

-Kill Count Query
-* /tbk <Boss Name>
-* /TotalBossKill <Boss Name>

-# Description:
-Displays the total number of times the specified boss has been killed.
+The following in-game command displays the total number of times the specified boss has been killed.

-# Examples:
-'/tbk Ragnaros'<br>
-Output: Ragnaros: 5 kills.

-'/tbk InvalidBossName'<br>
-Output: InvalidBossName is not a recognized boss name.
+* /tbk < Boss Name >
+* /TotalBossKill < Boss Name >

 # Notes
 If no input is provided or the boss name is unrecognized, an error message will be displayed.